mamcer/mamcer.github.io/_posts/2017-02-26-bamboo-net-ci-plan-configuration.md

 ## Nuget

-Actions > Configure Plan to add a Command task (in a previous post I have explained how to add nuget as a command along with other handy executable as Bamboo commands)
+Actions > Configure Plan to add a Command task (in a [previous post](https://mamcer.github.io/2017-02-04-bamboo-cmd-tools/) I have explained how to add nuget as a command along with other executables as Bamboo commands)

 The configuration of the Nuget task is very straightforward.
 A command with nuget configured as executable and `restore` as a parameter.